-DHCP Options, formally known as DHCP Options 82 is the "DHCP Relay Agent Information Option".
+DHCP Option 82 is the "DHCP Relay Agent Information Option".
 Option 82 was designed to allow a DHCP Relay Agent to insert circuit specific information into a request that is being forwarded to a DHCP server.
-Specifically the option works by setting two sub-options: Circuit ID and Remote ID.
+Specifically the option works by setting two suboptions: Circuit ID and Remote ID.

 The DHCP option 82 is working on the DHCP snooping or/and DHCP relay.

 The switch will monitor the DHCP packets and append some information as below to the DHCPDISCOVER and DHCPREQUEST packets.
 The switch will remove the DHCP Option 82 from the DHCPOFFER and DHCPACK packets.
 The DHCP server will assign IP domain to the client dependent on these information.